 This extra-dimensional demi-god is called Loki, and a little later we observe him announcing that he intends to take over the world or something.
 It’s amazing how many apparent super villains appear to want to take over the world without any specific reason for it.
 But as Loki is played by Tom Hiddleston we’ll let that non-HR-related point slide.
 That aside, it is during this announcement Captain America arrives and tells Loki that his evil plot is going to be foiled.
 This is not how to handle such disagreements.

-Firstly it’s always disappointing when workplace grievances get this far, if this occurred in my shop, and Loki would have come to me, initially I would have encouraged him to speak to his manager to see if we could resolve the matter informally.
+Firstly it’s always disappointing when workplace grievances get this far,.
+If this occurred in my shop, and had Loki come to me, initially I would have encouraged him to speak to his manager to see if we could resolve the matter informally.
 Secondly Captain America made this announcement very publicly, and that’s never advisable.
 The very first thing Captain America should have done is to have a private word with Loki to understand his issues, then if it was something that they could not resolve between themselves the matter should be raised with HR to look at on a formal basis.
-Loki’s behaviour and performance at work falls way beyond that expected of a professional villain. but rather than review his performance and seek to address any issues the Avengers answer is to just beat him up and throw him in the back of their aeroplane.
+Loki’s behaviour and performance at work falls way bellow that expected of a professional villain.
+But rather than review his performance and seek to address any issues the Avengers answer is to just beat him up and throw him in the back of their aeroplane.
 I know we have have all seen managers who want to behave like this, who raise no issues all the way through a probation period or process, and when it comes to the review they want to summarily drop their employee into a piranha tank, but this is not how it should work.
 We should be continually addressing problems constructively and providing feedback.

 Loki is captured and taken on board the weird looking aeroplane this outfit seem to have, when the second demi-god, Thor, arrives in order to rescue/kidnap/apprehend Loki, I’m really not sure which.
 And rescue/kidnap/apprehend Loki Thor does.
 In response Ironman jumps out of the aeroplane to get him back without any risk assessment or consideration to his own or anyone else’s safety.
 A sack-able offence in my opinion.
 To be fair to Mr Stark he is the only one of this band of merry mayhem makers to actually come equipped with some proper personal protective equipment.
 Then again, he does use this PPE as an excuse to engage in some outrageously hazardous horseplay.
 Jumping out of an aeroplane to engage in a bout of fisticuffs with an immigrant is not acceptable behaviour.